Steel Tire Cord Market Size and Share

 Global Steel Tire Cord Market Report Scope

 The steel tire cord is a combination of numerous thin wires that help tires absorb shock while improving passengers' comfort.
 It is made of a high-carbon steel surface with brass or a special purpose of fine steel wire or rope.
 Steel tire cord reduces a tire’s weight and rolling resistance, helping to create sustainable tires.
 It also offers longer tire life and improved adhesion at a lower cost.
-Steel tire cords can be medium, high, or super-strength and exhibit open, close, extensible, or shock-resistant properties.
+Steel tire cords can be medium, high, or super-strength and exhibit open, closed, extensible, or shock-resistant properties.

 | Brass Coated |